-About a year ago, I wrote an article for the main site that outlines The 6 Phases of the Web Site Design & Development Process.
-As part of my business web site, the article is slanted to how I personally help clients through the process of creating a web site.
+When putting together the main business portion of this site, I wrote an article that outlines the Six Phases of the Web Site Design & Development Process.
+As an integral part of my own company web site, the article is slanted to how I personally help clients through the process of creating their own site.

 The Web Site Design and Development Process